 Protalix BioTherapeutics, Inc. (the "Company"), and Protalix Ltd. ("Protalix Ltd."), the Company's wholly-owned subsidiary which was incorporated in Israel on December 27, 1993, are biopharmaceutical companies focused on the development and commercialization of recombinant therapeutic proteins based on the Company's proprietary ProCellExtm protein expression system ("ProCellEx").
-The Company's lead product development candidate is prGCD for the treatment of Gaucher disease, which the Company is developing using its ProCellEx protein expression system.
+In September 2009, the Company formed a subsidiary in connection with the EMEA application process in Europe.
+The new subsidiary, which is organized under the laws of the Netherlands, is a wholly-owned subsidiary of Protalix Ltd. The Company's lead product development candidate is prGCD (the proposed brand name for prGCD is UPLYSOTM) for the treatment of Gaucher disease, which the Company is developing using its ProCellEx protein expression system.
 Gaucher disease is a rare and serious lysosomal storage disorder in humans with severe and debilitating symptoms.
-The Company is currently treating patients in a phase III clinical trial of prGCD.
-In connection with the phase III clinical trial, the Company is also engaged in a follow-on study which is evaluating the safety and efficiency of prGCD in treatment-naïve patients of Gaucher disease.
-In December 2008, we also initiated a clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated under the current standard of care to treatment with prGCD.
-The switchover-study is not a prerequisite for approval of prGCD.
+In September 2009, the Company successfully completed its phase III pivotal study for UPLYSO.
+In December 2008, the Company initiated a clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated under the current standard of care to treatment with UPLYSO.
+The switchover-study is not a prerequisite for approval of UPLYSO.